Pancreatic Cancer: Introduction

 any symptoms.
 If the cancer grows outside the pancreas, it often goes into the nearby

 bile ducts and lymph nodes in your belly (abdomen).
-In some cases, it spreads to other
+Sometimes it spreads to other

-nearby areas.
+nearby tissues.
 Pancreatic cancer may also spread to distant parts of the body.
 These

 can include your liver or lungs.

-When pancreatic cancer spreads to another part of the body, it’s not considered a
+When pancreatic cancer spreads to another part of the body, it’s not a new cancer.

-new cancer.
-For instance, if it spreads to your liver, it’s not considered liver cancer.
+For instance, if it spreads to the liver, it’s not called liver cancer.
+It’s called

 Talk with your healthcare provider

 If you have questions about pancreatic cancer, talk with your healthcare provider.

 Your healthcare provider can help you understand more about this cancer.